melinazik/crc/README.md

 # Cyclic Redundancy Check (CRC)

-University Project on Digital Communications.
+## University Project on Digital Communications.

-## Cyclic Redundancy Check(CRC)
 The goal of this exercise is to implement the error-detecting algorithm CRC.
 The following operations should be included:
 * Generation of randomly selected k - bits long binary numbers (data blocks of k bits with the probability of each bit being 0 or 1 to be equal).
 * Calculation of the corresponding CRC to each message sent.
 A binary number P will be used as a prototype for the calculation of CRC.